JacobREdwards/JacobREdwards/README.md

 # Hi there, I’m Jacob 👋

 **M.S.
 Applied AI student @ University of San Diego**
-Passionate about ML, geospatial analysis, and clean code.
+Passionate about ML, Data Science, and clean code.

 📫 **How to reach me**
 • Email: Jacobredwards2001@gmail.com